 The cameras will provide staff with real-time traffic conditions at key locations.
-Should the chosen locations have limited deployment time the cameras can be relocated to
+Should the chosen locations have limited deployment time the cameras can be relocated to other key locations.

 Three new video cameras have been installed.

 The budget was increased to allow for additional new cameras.